adaltas/node-nikita/docs/content/api/metadata/tmpdir.md

 ## Usage

-To create a temporary directory pass `true` to the metadata.
+To create a temporary directory set the value `true` to the metadata `tmpdir` property.
 The pathname of the created directory is available inside the [action handler](/current/api/handler/):

 ```js
 nikita